Nele82/Node-Express-fcc/README.md

 useful or not.

-Main command to install it is 'npm install <packageName>' or short 'npm i <packageName>' If not indicated with '-g' command, Node.js will install the dependency as a local dependency.
+Main command to install it is 'npm install <packageName>' or short 'npm i <packageName>' If not indicated with '-g' command, Node.js will install the dependency as a local dependency meaning it will only work in the project where it is installed.